 A significant amount of material will be covered in each class.
-Lectures will go beyond the scope of the textbook for some topics, and thus you are strongly encouraged to attend every class.
-If you are unable to attend a class, it is your responsibility to catch up on the material you've missed.
+Lectures will go beyond the scope of the textbooks for some topics, and thus you are strongly encouraged to attend each and every class.
+If you are unable to attend a class, you must provide me with a written justification in advance.
+Also it is your responsibility to catch up on the unattended lecture.
+Absence in two or more lectures will result in a failure for the final grade.